maayanassraf/Segole/README.md

 (e.g. when the latest version was 1.2.3 it will increment to 1.2.4).
 - The workflow edits the Dockerfile - changes in the `LABEL` instruction the version to the new incremented version.
 - The workflow builds new image version (tagged as the new incremented version and latest) and pushes it to Docker Hub.
-- The workflow changes the `main.yaml` file, under the `deployment` directory, the `tag` variable to the new tag version generated
+- The workflow changes in the `main.yaml` file, under the `deployment` directory, the `tag` variable to the new tag version generated
-& commit the changes to github for later use (when running ansible) in the deployment phase.
+& commit the changes to Github for later use (when running ansible) in the deployment phase.

 For pushing new images to Docker Hub I have used my Docker Hub username & password as repository secret saved manually in the Github Repository configuration.